 Rider provisional P1 licence

-You must be at least 17 years old, and have held your learner rider licence for at least three months, before you can apply for a provisional P1 rider licence.
-You must also either attend pre-provisional rider training, or pass a riding test
+You must be at least 17 years old, and have held your learner rider licence for at least 3 months before you can apply for a provisional P1 rider licence.
+You must also either attend pre-provisional rider training, or pass a riding test.

 Getting your P1 rider licence